-Inside the bat-infested Shimoni Slave Caves lies remnants of a deeply dark past.
-They are constant reminder of a time in history when men lost all value in fellow men.
+Inside the bat-infested Shimoni Slave Caves lies remnants of a deep dark past.
+They are constant reminders of a time in history when men lost all value in fellow men.
 It was at the Shimoni Slave Caves that the scandalous trade in natives sourced from the Kenyan Coast and Ukambani was transacted.

 The very iron shackles that restricted the movement of slaves as they awaited shipment to Zanzibar still cling to the ancient cave walls.
 The wooden crates that would then transport them are surprisingly still here.
 So are the metallic studs with chains dangling from them that held the slaves together.
 Nowadays the studs are not easy to see.
 A colony of stalactites on the roof of the caves is slowly taking over.

-Long before slave trade reached its peak at the East African Coast in the 18th and 19th centuries, local coastal tribes used the Shimoni Slave Caves as religious shrines or Kayas.
-The caves also served as hideouts against attacking community.
+Long before the slave trade reached its peak on the East African Coast in the 18th and 19th centuries, local coastal tribes used the Shimoni Slave Caves as religious shrines or Kayas.
+The caves also served as hideouts against the attacking communities.

 Arabs and African slave hunters from the hinterland would capture locals and bring them to slave merchants.
 The merchants would use Shimoni Slave Caves as holding pens.
 The captives would stay shackled and fastened on metal hooks to the cave walls awaiting dhows to ship them to the main East African slave market in Zanzibar.

-Once in Zanzibar they would get shipped to Arabia, Yemen, Turkey, India and Persia.
+Once in Zanzibar, the slavers shipped them to Arabia, Yemen, Turkey, India and Persia.
 Here, they would serve as sailors in Persia, pearl divers in the Gulf and soldiers in the Omani army.
-Some became workers on the salt pans of Mesopotamia (modern-day Iraq) and as domestic slaves.
+Some became workers in the salt pans of Mesopotamia (modern-day Iraq) and as domestic slaves.
 Women also served as sex slaves.
 Others became Ivory porters transporting ivory from the hinterland to the coast for shipment.